 4.1 Facilitate the designation of State Highway 160 as a National Scenic Byway.

 4.2 Facilitate habitat restoration and enhancement projects consistent with Delta values.

 The Delta Protection Commission is committed to national recognition of the Delta as a diverse, accessible, modern recreation and tourism destination.

-R.1 Partner with public agencies and private entities to encourage increased recreation and tourism in the Delta.
+R.1 Partner with public agencies and private entities to increase and expand recreation and tourism in the Delta to all.

 1.1 Maintain current Delta recreation resource inventory.

-1.2 Identify recreation needs and apply available resources to meet those needs, including public-private partnerships and multiple use of appropriate Delta lands.
+1.2 Identify recreation needs and constraints and apply available resources to meet them, including public-private partnerships and multiple use of appropriate Delta lands.

-1.4 Partner with Visit California and others to promote the Delta as a unique destination region to potential visitors, in-state, nationally and internationally.
+1.4 Develop partnerships to promote the Delta as a unique destination region to potential visitors, in-state, nationally, and internationally.